alex-lamport/fortezza/README.md

 ## 👁️ Vision & Philosophy
 This terminal is not just a portfolio tracker; it is the quantitative extraction of a behavioral framework.

 Markets are not just numbers; they are psychology translated into flows.
 The core philosophy behind this architecture is that **analytical sensitivity is an edge**.
-Human behavioral patterns work similarly to the **Tornado Cash** protocol: the output is visible and powerful, but the internal routing is impossible to trace and judge from the outside.
+Human behavioral patterns work similarly to a mixer protocol: the output is visible and powerful, but the internal routing is impossible to trace and judge from the outside.

 This terminal is built to decode those on-chain flows and manage exposure dynamically.